top of page

 Even though Fenway Park has taken great strides in recent years to keep up with the trends of establishing gourmet options within their concession offerings, most longtime Red Sox fans will insist your best bet for food at Fenway Park are the numerous sausage carts that surround the ballpark.
 If it’s your first trip to Boston, this is where you should stop for that authentic Fenway experience.
 The prices are cheaper than on the inside, and the quality is, dare I say it, better.

-Concession stands are seemingly crammed into every nook and cranny of the ballpark, with the majority of concessions located on the Big Concourse in the right field.
-In addition to classic ballpark fare, hungry Sox fans will find plenty of locally sourced food on the menu.
-Fans looking for gluten-free, vegetarian, or vegan offerings will be able to find plenty from which to choose.
+Concession stands are seemingly crammed into every nook and cranny of the ballpark, including the Big Concourse in right field, Fenway’s answer to the food court.
+In addition to classic ballpark fare, hungry Sox fans will find plenty of locally-sourced food, gluten-free, vegetarian and vegan offerings.
 A complete Fenway Park concessions guide can be found here.

 Coca-Cola products are featured at Fenway Park (An insider’s tip from Stadium Journey: If you plan to visit Fenway Park more than once this season, purchase a souvenir cup.
 They come with free refills all season long).